 CloudifyOps Mini-blog series: Efficiently Managing EC2 Instances with AWS Systems Manager: Window for scheduled instance stops and starts

-As an active user of Amazon Web Services (AWS), you’ve likely come across situations where optimizing costs while maintaining operational efficiency is paramount.
-One common scenario involves managing your EC2 instances, where the ability to implement a scheduled start/stop routine can result in substantial savings.
-While various approaches exist to achieve this, one particularly streamlined and efficient solution is leveraging the capabilities of AWS Systems Manager.
+As an active user of Amazon Web Services (AWS), you’ve likely encountered situations where optimizing costs while maintaining operational efficiency is essential.
+Managing EC2 instances effectively is a key aspect of cost control, and implementing a scheduled start/stop routine can lead to substantial savings.
+While multiple approaches exist, one of the most efficient and streamlined solutions is leveraging AWS Systems Manager.

 Prerequisites and Setup